MABSWE/PP4/README.md

 ## Wireframes

 ### Overview
 The wireframes were created during the planning phase to visualize the design and layout of the application.
 They served as a blueprint for implementing the user interface, ensuring the design met accessibility and usability standards.
+The wireframes for this project were created using **Uizard.io**.

 ### Home Page
 - **Purpose**: Serves as the landing page for users visiting the site.
 Provides a welcoming introduction to the platform.